RahulSambaraju/starter-hugo-research-group/content/people/index.md

       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
           - Principal Investigators
+    - block: biography
+    content:
+      # The user's folder name in `content/authors/`
+      username: admin
+      # Show a call-to-action button under your biography? (optional)
+      # To link to a file, upload it to your `static/uploads/` folder
+      button:
+        text: Download Résumé
+        url: static/resume.pdf
+    design:
+      banner:
+        # Upload a cover image to `assets/media/` folder and reference its filename here (optional)
+        filename: ''
+      biography:
+        # Customize the CSS style of your biography text (optional)
+        style: ''
           - Researchers
           - Grad Students
           - Administration